Morning Visit To Buckingham Palace – Fun Day in London

 Queen Victoria’s Palace was transformed during her 63-year reign, thanks to support and encouragement from Prince Albert.
 The palace housed Queen Victoria’s nine children and forty-two grandchildren, from a royal residence to a family home.
 Today, Buckingham Palace stands tall as a testament to Queen Victoria’s vision of modernizing the building into what it is today.

-St. James Park in London is a beautiful, tranquil escape from the hustle and bustle of the city.
+If you arrive very early before your ticket time, consider exploring nearby St. James Park.
+This London park is a beautiful, tranquil escape from the hustle and bustle of the city.
 Located just west of Buckingham Palace, St. James Park has it all: gorgeous gardens, picturesque lakes, elegant fountains, and lush greenery.
 It’s a beautiful spot for an afternoon stroll or even a picnic lunch.

 The park is full of history and charm, with many historical monuments.
 The lake area has plenty of wildlife to observe – including ducks, swans, and geese.
 There’s even a café on site for snacks and refreshments after a stroll through the park.